 Tea consumption could be beneficial to Diabetes

 After a meal, glucose levels in blood increase as glucose in digested food enters the blood Stream.
-This leads to increased secretion of insulin into the blood.
+So, This leads to increase secretion of insulin into the blood.
 Insulin stimulates liver and muscle cells to take up and metabolize more glucose. thus regulating the level of glucose in the blood.

-In Type 1 diabetes (insulin-dependent diabetes) the pancreas does not produce the required amount of insulin to regulate blood glucose.
+In Type 1 diabetes (insulin-dependent) the pancreas does not produce the required amount of insulin to regulate blood glucose.

-ln Type 2 diabetes (non-insulin dependent diabetes) liver and muscle cells cannot utilize the insulin produced to regulate blood glucose.
+ln Type 2 diabetes (non-insulin dependent) liver and muscle cells cannot utilize the insulin produced to regulate blood glucose.

-The enzyme, alpha-amylase, catalyzes the conversion of Starch in food to glucose in the digestive process.
-Glucose in the digestive tract is easily absorbed into the blood stream while starch is not absorbed.
+Therefore, The enzyme, alpha-amylase, catalyzes the conversion of Starch in food to glucose in the digestive process.

 Polyphenols in tea inhibit alpha-amylase activity and could contribute to reducing blood glucose levels.